Midazolam Injection (Midazolam)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Pain, redness or hardness around the injection site
+• Pain, redness, or hardness at the injection site

 • Muscle stiffness or inflammation